 The most difficult part of treating a dual diagnosis is that all of the disorders represented in the patient must be treated simultaneously.
 When a person struggles to recover from chemical dependency and a psychological addiction to drugs or alcohol and they also suffer from a mental health disorder, trying to treat just one disorder at a time will inevitably be a failed treatment approach.
 The disorder treated first may seem to be in remission but will likely crop up again when the person turns their attention to another disorder.
 It can be demoralizing for those giving and receiving treatment.

 The stigma that people with both substance use disorder and mental health disorders have to deal with in the world is brutal.
 It has taken years for doctors and society as a whole to accept that neither of these types of disorders is choices people are making.
 They don’t represent misbehavior or a bad person.
 On the contrary, these are chronic illnesses that can not be cured but can be managed if treated appropriately.
 This is where effective treatments such as Ketamine come in to play.
 These days people are still not completely on board but at least most doctors understand the facts of the matter.

 Ketamine Treatment Centers In Florida

-If you’re interested in Ketamine Therapy in Florida, give Florida House Experience a call at (866) 653-6220 to talk about the program.
+If you’re interested in Ketamine Therapy in Florida, give FHE Health a call at (866) 653-6220 to talk about the program.
 If you or someone else you know are struggling with addiction to drugs or addiction to alcohol please take action.
 There’s help in community and treatment.
 Our qualified staff of licensed professionals supports the dual diagnosis patient from detox through outpatient relapse prevention aftercare.
 Neuro treatment programs and medical treatment is available to meet each person’s needs.
 At Florida House, Experience creates each treatment plan individually because we know how unique each patient’s story is.